marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two shapes are equal if their properties are equal under `lore.core.equal?`.

-Shapes are unordered by default.
+A shape `s1` is less than a shape `s2` if properties in `s1` follow lexicographic order under `lore.core.less_than?` when compared to properties with the same name from `s2`.
+Properties are considered in the order of their names.
+If `s1` contains a property that isn't contained in `s2`, `s1` cannot be less than `s2`.

+Comparing shape values with the exact same property names follows a strict total order if the property values also follow a strict total order.
+Otherwise, shape value comparison follows a strict *partial* order, as not all elements are comparable.
+For example, `%{ foo: 5 }` and `%{ bar: 10 }` are incomparable, because neither value contains the other's property names.